Temporal is a scalable and reliable runtime for durable function executions called Temporal Workflow Executions.

 - Get started with the Python SDK

-- How to use the TypeScript SDK
+- Get started with the TypeScript SDK

 Each SDK emits metrics which can be ingested into monitoring platforms.
 See the SDK metrics reference for a complete list.